programming4phone/EarnestMoney/README.md

 # Ethereum Smart Contract for Earnest Money

 This project demonstrates how an Etheruem Smart Contract can be used to manage _good-faith_ earnest money contracts used in real estate transactions.
-When a property buyer enters into a real estate contract, the realtor will typically request that the buyer deposit a sum of money as good faith (typically 1% of the sales price) to help convince the seller that the buyer is serious about the purchase.
-Currently, this is accomplished by:
+When a property buyer enters into a real estate contract, the realtor will typically request that a sum of money be deposited as good faith (typically 1% of the sales price) to help convince the seller that the buyer is serious about the purchase.
+Currently, this is accomplished by the following tasks:
 1. The buyer writes a check to the realtor
 2. The realtor holds the check until the seller agrees to the terms of the real estate contract.
 3. The realtor deposits the check into a bank account.
 4. The realtor writes a check to the closing agent (typically an attorney) and brings it to closing.
 5. The closing agent deposits the check into a bank account.

 If, for some reason, the real estate contract becomes invalid, the realtor needs to refund the money to the buyer either by returning the buyer's check or by writing a new check to the buyer.
+This process is labor intensive and time consuming.

-This manual movement of writing and depositing checks is now automated using a smart contract containing the following functions:
+The manual movement of writing and depositing checks is now automated using a smart contract containing the following functions:
 - **register** -  A realtor registers a new earnest money agreement.
 A stipend is paid to the contract owner as a usage fee.
 Ether is taken from the realtor's account and transferred to the contract owner's account.
 - **deposit** - A property buyer deposits funds.
 Ether is taken from the buyer's account and transferred to the smart contract balance.
 - **release** - A realtor releases funds to the closing agent.
 Ether is transferred from the contract balance to the closing agent's account.